terablockchain/tera/README.md

 ```

 ### start node:
-Before starting the node, we recommend downloading and installing a backup of the blockchain (zip size 8 Gb), run it:
+Before starting the node, we recommend downloading and installing a backup of the blockchain (zip file), run it:
 ```
 cd ~/wallet/DATA
 wget https://terawallet.org/files/jinn-db.zip